18 Fantastic Things to do in Ubud, Bali

 Yoga in Bali

 Bali is well known for being a spiritual place in the world.
 It’s well known in Indonesia that Bali is the Island of the Gods and is often listed as one of the best places around the globe to engage in meditation and yoga.
 It’s the perfect place to visit when seeking a tranquil yoga retreat.
+Ubud is the spiritual mecca of the island and you’ll find plenty of yoga studios to practice.

 Shop At the Boutiques

-If you like shopping at cute boutique stores you will love the shops on Jl Raya Ubud, the main street of Ubud.
+If you like shopping at cute boutique stores, you will love the shops on Jl Raya Ubud, Ubud’s main street.
 This is easily the most chaotic street in Ubud, but it’s also where you will find more of the shopping.
+There are plenty of boutique shops to grab dresses, bathing suits, shoes, and whatever else you need.
+I was even surprised to see a Starbucks here!

 Raft Down the Ayung River